zfcampus/apigility-documentation/intro/first-rest-service.md

   - Toggle the "Required" flag to read "No."
   - Add a `Zend\Validator\Digits` validator.

-Below a screenshot detailing what the Fields tab will look like on completion.
+Below is a screenshot detailing what the "Fields" tab will look like on completion.

 ![Fields - Completed](/asset/apigility-documentation/img/intro-first-rest-service-fields-complete.png)